 Even bosses can have these weak points.
 One time a powerful boss with a foam-launching weapon was giving me trouble.
 I hit his foam gun container and suddenly he was locked into place by his own fast-hardening foam, making him an easy target to pick off.

-It might be easy to forget, but you also can melee enemies.
+It is easy to forget, but you also can melee enemies.
 Just click in the right stick.
 This move is quick and can kill weaker enemies who you’ve already shot.
 There are also some challenges tied to using melee attacks to kill enemies.
 So punch some fools who get too close to you or your friends.

 You Don’t Always Need To Fix Your Armor